| Home |PDF file for this Trip

-Day 6 Karimabad - Passu :Drive to Passu, en-route visit Attaabad Lake, after refreshment visit Borith Lake, Gulking village, Gulmit village, Passu Glacier, Passu village, Hussani village and Hussani suspension bridge.
-O/N Passu.
+Early Morning drive to Passu, en-route visit Attaabad Lake, Borith Lake, Gulkin village, Gulmit village, Passu village, Hussani village and Hussani suspension bridge.
+O/N Passu

 Attabad Lake is a lake which is located in the Gojal district of Hunza Valley in Gilgit- Baltistan, Pakistan.
 This lake was formed in the year 2010 after the major landslide in Attabad.
 Attabad Lake has become one of the most popular tourist attractions in Gilgit- Baltistan.

 Borith Lake, a large brackish lake that attracts a number of migratory birds in February, June, September and November, from Ghulkin a footpath crosses the grey Ghulkin glacier to Borith Lake, two hours away.
 It’s a tricky 1.25km across the glacier.
 Over the years the lake has grown swampy and brackish.
 Ghulkin villagers have organized themselves to keep hunters from threatening migratory waterfowl, mainly tufted.